Explore how Indian Depository Receipts allow foreign companies to raise capital in India and diversify investor participation.

 Indian investors can buy and sell these IDRs just like equity shares.

-This mechanism allows access to international equity without breaching foreign investment norms.
+This mechanism allows access to international equity without directly investing through an overseas stock exchange.

-A notable example is Standard Chartered Bank, which issued IDRs in 2010.
+A notable example of an Indian Depository Receipts is Standard Chartered Bank, which issued IDRs in 2010.
 It became the first foreign company to list in India via the IDR route.

 Shares held in the UK: Deposited with an overseas custodian